o3de/o3de.org/content/docs/atom-guide/what-is-atom.md

 You can learn more about Atom in the following sections of this guide.

 <!-- * **[Get Started](../get-started/_index.md)**: Explore materials and shaders in Atom, or set up a 3D environment with Atom's rendering features in O3DE. -->
-* **[BaseViewer Samples](baseviewer/_index.md)**: Preview Atom’s rendering features through a series of samples, such as global illumination and multi-scene rendering.
+* **[Atom Sample Viewer](atom-sample-viewer/_index.md)**: Preview Atom’s rendering features through a series of samples, such as global illumination and multi-scene rendering.
 <!-- * **[Tutorials](../tutorials/_index.md)**: Interact with a collection of tutorials on rendering with Atom. -->
 * **[Atom Core Systems](core-systems/_index.md)**: Dive into Atom’s rendering pipeline and learn about its core systems and how they work together.